HotSpot

 blocks to be floorplanned.
 In the file provided with this

-release ('ev6.desc'), the functional unit areas are same
+distribution ('ev6.desc'), the functional unit areas are same

 to 1:3 except when a block has a bigger aspect ratio in the